pixeloven/pixeloven/example/README.md

 # Example Application

 ### Todos
-- Need to have @pixeloven packages point to local or atleast master commited versions instead of npm
+- Need to have @pixeloven packages point to local or at-least master committed versions instead of npm